 Superoxide Dismutase supplements - do they work?
 Are they worth buying?

 There are vitamin companies selling supplements that they claim to have superoxide dismutase.
-I am not aware of any studies regarding the ingestion of a superoxide dismutase supplement and its effect on health.
+I am aware of few human studies regarding the ingestion of a superoxide dismutase supplement and its effect on health.
 Does this enzyme get absorbed intact from the gastrointestinal system?
 If it does, does it then make its way to the cells in the body and function similar to the intrinsic superoxide dismutase within our cells?
 Are there side effects to its use?
-Is it safe? i personally have not seen any such research to know whether taking a SOD supplement is useful.
-Hopefully some organization will do such research and we can have a better idea as to whether taking such a supplement is beneficial.
+Is it safe?
+There is little research to know whether taking a SOD supplement is useful in the long run.
+Hopefully some organization will do additional research and we can have a better idea as to whether taking such a supplement is beneficial.

 I have also seen supplements promoted to increase superoxide dismutase levels in the body.
 Again, I have not come across any human research that these superoxide dismutase enhancing supplements are effective, and if they are, which medical conditions they would be appropriate to prescribe.
 Also, we have no idea what dosages would be appropriate.
 Is it possible that taking too much of these SD pills would cause harm or damage to the body and cause side effects?
 We currently don't know.

 Naturally increase through food, spices, herbs, teas,